apluslms/aplus-manual/rst_guide/basic_syntax.rst

 end-user to hover over the specified term and see the metainformation related to that abbreviation in a tooltip.

-Abbreviation :important:`syntax` is represente with the ``:abrr:`` keyword.
-Within that backticks that wrap the role content, you shloud place the abbreviation or term that you want to define, then leave a whitespace, and then use parentheses to enclose the definition of the term.
+Abbreviation :important:`syntax` is represented with the ``:abrr:`` keyword.
+Within that backticks that wrap the role content, you should place the abbreviation or term that you want to define, then leave a whitespace, and then use parentheses to enclose the definition of the term.

 :glyphicon-console:`\ ` **Code example**